Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 3. Version-control friendly: the Compose file references secret files, and you keep those secret files out of Git.

-Just don’t overstate it: Compose secret files are only as secure as your host and your operational practices.
+Just remember: Compose secret files are only as secure as your host and your operational practices.

 Option A (Production-grade): Docker Swarm Secrets